Table of Contents

 Additionally, other types of symptoms may occur alongside aortic dissection:

 - Cardiovascular symptoms: There may be acute severe aortic valve compromise leading to secondary congestive left heart failure.
 This leads to orthopnoea and dyspnoea.

 - Hypertension: underlying hypertension or an increase in circulating catecholamines.

 - Hypotension: poor prognostic sign as may be the result of cardiac tamponade, hypovolemia or increase vagal tone.

 - Symptoms of esophageal compression: dysphagia.

 - Abdominal pain if spread to the abdominal aorta.

 - Flank pain if the renal arteries are involved.

 - Symptoms of systemic disease(s): Patients may have established disease(s) associated with the aortic dissection and could, therefore, have symptoms of the peripheral vascular disease, infection, Marfan syndrome or Ehler—Danlos syndrome.

 Signs of aortic dissection

 The following list comprises the most common symptoms of aortic dissection:

-- Blood pressure: difference of >20 mm Hg between left and right arms (20 % don’t have this).
+- Blood pressure: a difference of >20 mm Hg between left and right arms (20 % don’t have this).

 - Aortic regurgitation: bounding (collapsing/water hammer) pulse, wide pulse pressure, murmurs (diastolic).